Iranian President Mahmoud Ahmadinejad. (Aly Song / Courtesy Reuters)

 Yet there is another possibility.
 The Iranians had to work for 25 years just to start accumulating uranium enriched to 20 percent, which is not even weapons grade.
 The slow pace of Iranian nuclear progress to date strongly suggests that Iran could still need a very long time to actually build a bomb -- or could even ultimately fail to do so.
 Indeed, global trends in proliferation suggest that either of those outcomes might be more likely than Iranian success in the near future.
 Despite regular warnings that proliferation is spinning out of control, the fact is that since the 1970s, there has been a persistent slowdown in the pace of technical progress on nuclear weapons projects and an equally dramatic decline in their ultimate success rate.

 The great proliferation slowdown can be attributed in part to U.S. and international nonproliferation efforts.
 But it is mostly the result of the dysfunctional management tendencies of the states that have sought the bomb in recent decades.
-Weak institutions in those states have permitted political leaders to unintentionally undermine the
+Weak institutions in those states have permitted political leaders to unintentionally undermine the performance of their nuclear scientists, engineers, and technicians.
+The harder politicians have pushed to achieve their nuclear ambitions, the less productive their nuclear programs have become.
+Meanwhile, military attacks by

 - Full website and iPad access